Nike vs adidas Sizing: How Do Their Shoes Compare?

 Image from Nike vs adidas Sizing: How Do Their Shoes Compare?

-Running shoes tend to fit narrower, so if you need a tighter fit, check out the running ranges from Nike and adidas here.
+Running shoes tend to fit narrower, so if you need a tighter fit, check out the running ranges from either brand here.

 Final Thoughts

-When comparing Nike vs. adidas sizing, consider these key takeaways:
+When choosing between Nike vs adidas sizing, keep these key points in mind:

-• Nike sneakers generally fit true to size, while adidas shoes tend to run smaller.
+• Nike sneakers typically fit true to size

-If possible, try on shoes in-store to ensure the best fit.
-If that's not an option, this guide should help you make an informed decision for your next purchase.
+If possible, try on sneakers in-store.
+If not, this guide should help you make a confident, informed decision online.